rails/rails/guides/source/webpacker.md

 ### Hot Module Replacement (HMR)

-Webpacker out-of-the-box supports HMR with webpack-dev-server and you can toggle it by setting dev_server/hmr option inside webpacker.yml.
+Webpacker out-of-the-box supports HMR with webpack-dev-server, and you can toggle it by setting dev_server/hmr option inside webpacker.yml.

 Check out [webpack's documentation on DevServer](https://webpack.js.org/configuration/dev-server/#devserver-hot) for more information.